 If the aggregate of all Third Party Throughput is greater than 54% of BR Equity Production for the Month (i) ECT shall be allocated 35% of all Secondary Term Revenues for such Month and (ii) BR shall be allocated 65% of all Secondary Term Revenues for such Month.

 4.5 Establishment of Third Party Gathering Agreement Fees and Volumes.
-The Parties acknowledge that in the interest of efficiency, the Parties desire to establish a fee and portion of the Capacity (the “Intramonth Terms”) which may be utilized by ECT as Commerical Manager to provide Gathering Services under Third Party Gathering Agreements or their associated individual transactions which have a duration of one Month or less (“Intramonth Agreements”).
-On the ____ day of each Month, ECT as Commercial Manager shall contact BR to establish the Intramonth Terms.
-The Parties shall establish the Intramonth Terms in writing by the _____ Day of Month for the succeeding Month’s business.
+The Parties acknowledge that in the interest of efficiency, the Parties desire to establish a fee, term, and portion of the Capacity (the “Intramonth Terms”) which may be utilized by ECT as Commerical Manager to provide Gathering Services under Third Party Gathering Agreements or their associated individual transactions which have a duration of one Month or less (“Intramonth Agreements”).
+On the 15th day of each Month, ECT as Commercial Manager shall contact BR to establish the Intramonth Terms.
+The Parties shall establish the Intramonth Terms in writing by the 20th Day of Month for the succeeding Month’s business.
 If for any Month, the Parties are unable to agree upon Intramonth Terms within the time tables herein stated, the previous Month’s Intramonth Terms shall be established as the current Month’s Intramonth Terms.
-The Parties agree that in the absence of agreement between the Parties as to the initial Intramonth Terms, the initial fee for the Intramonth Terms shall be deemed to be $0.14 per MMBtu.
+The Parties agree that in the absence of agreement between the Parties as to the initial Intramonth Terms, the initial fee for the Intramonth Terms shall be deemed to be $0.14 per MMBtu and the initial portion of the Capacity for the Intramonth Terms shall be 10,000 Mcf per day.
 Establishment of the Intramonth Terms in accordance with this Section 4.5 shall meet all of the requirements of Section 10.4(h) of the LLC Agreement with respect to pricing.
 The Parties agree that ENA shall be able to fully utilize the Intramonth Terms for all Gas which ENA has title to pursuant to any buy-sell arrangements and which is gathered on the Lost Creek System under an Intramonth Agreement.

 NATURAL GAS FUEL, UTILITY POWER BILL, AND LIQUIDS REVENUES